ACCESS NL > Dual careers in the Netherlands > Working in the Netherlands > Employment contracts > What is a CAO (collective labour agreement)?

 I have some legal issues with my employment contract.
 Where can I get a legal assistance?

-What are the official public holiday in the Netherlands?
+What are the official public holidays in the Netherlands?

 What vacations am I entitled to in the Netherlands?